 Even prior to the new Viceroyalty, gauchos (cowboys) herded livestock on Argentina's vast plains.
-For the next century, their distinctive style of dress (see p.
-1 of Aesthetics and Recreation), famous ballads (see "Santos Vega" below), and independent lifestyle cemented the gaucho's place in Argentina's folklore, where they remain an important national symbol today.
+For the next century, their distinctive style of dress (see Aesthetics and Recreation), famous ballads (see "Santos Vega" below), and independent lifestyle cemented the gaucho's place in Argentina's folklore, where they remain an important national symbol today.